 Additional instructions on commenting or visiting the docket, along with more information about dockets generally, is available at http://www.epa.gov/dockets.

 In the Federal Register of December 17, 2014 (79 FR 75107) (FRL-9918-90), EPA issued a document pursuant to FFDCA section 408(d)(3), 21 U.S.C.
-346a(d)(3), announcing the filing of a pesticide petition (PP 4E8268) by Taminco US, Inc., Two Windsor Plaza, Suite 411, Allentown, PA 18195.
-The petition requested that 40 CFR 180.132 be amended by establishing a tolerance for residues of the fungicide thiram, in or on banana at 0.8 parts per million (ppm).
-That document referenced a summary of the petition prepared by Taminco US, Inc., the petitioner, which is available in the docket, http://www.regulations.gov.
+346a(d)(3), announcing the filing of a pesticide petition (PP 4E8250) by Taminco US, Inc., Two Windsor Plaza, Suite 411, 7540 Windsor Drive, Allentown, PA 18195.
+The petition requested that 40 CFR 180.132 be amended by establishing a tolerance for residues of the fungicide thiram in or on avocado at 8 parts per million (ppm).
+That document referenced a summary of the petition prepared by Taminco US, Inc, the petitioner, which is available in the docket, http://www.regulations.gov.
 There were no comments received in response to the notice of filing.